drush211/Speedruns/Games/Final_Fantasy_9/Guides/Any%.md

 ## Mage Masher (Split 1)

   * Everyone steal until you get the mage masher.
 Note a wrist pickup.
 Suicide.
+  * 2nd selection for answer.
+(Don't mash!)

 ## Leo (Split 2)

+  * Vivi tour.
+Don't forget tent in chapel to the left.
   * Defeat the twins, then Leo.
 Don't use Cinna.

 ## Bo-bomb!!!
 (Split 3)